Which services ASISA authorizes and how a clinic processes the authorization

 Frequently asked questions

-- Which services require prior authorisation with ASISA?
+Which services and tests require prior authorisation with ASISA?

-- ASISA publishes a list of services that require authorisation: admissions, surgery, oncology, complex diagnostic tests, endoscopies, psychotherapy and respiratory therapies.
+ASISA publishes a list of services that require authorisation: admissions, surgery (including ambulatory), oncology, complex diagnostic tests, endoscopies, psychotherapy and respiratory therapies.
 A Service Request Form with an identifier number is issued for each request.
-The agent classifies the procedure before starting the workflow and asks for human validation when in doubt.
+The agent classifies the procedure against the official list before starting the workflow and asks for human validation when in doubt.

 Verified sources